Best Taurus TX22 Accessories

 Titan Extended Magazine Release for the Taurus TX22

 Extended magazine release buttons are great for fast magazine changes.
-TandemKross got it right with this one, as it’s bigger than the OEM release, without being so big it gets bumped by accident.
+TandemKross designed this release perfectly—it’s larger than the OEM version but not so large that it gets bumped accidentally.
 No “mag dumps” of the unintentional kind here.
 It’s also reversible, for wrong-handed shooters.
-Available in either black or red, it’s aluminum with some grooves machined into the face for extra traction.
+It comes in black or red.
+The aluminum construction features machined grooves on the face for added grip.
 Installation is really easy too, with no special tools needed, just some patience.

 Rather than embed it, I’m linking to the Titan Extended Magazine Release installation video.
 Basically, all you need to do is verify that your Taurus TX22 is unloaded, drop the magazine, and pull off the slide.
 Take a dental pick, or thin screwdriver, and pop the spring out of the factory release, and pull the release out.
 When I say spring, it’s just a piece of metal that looks like a cut-down flat toothpick, With the Titan installed, carefully push the spring back in place.
 The entire installation video is under five minutes long.
 This is an easy upgrade.